-- 6 July 2021 update: this factsheet now includes the final item descriptor and fee (inclusive of 1 July 2021 indexation) for the new and amended items listed above.
-Only minor wording changes were made to the item descriptors during the drafting of the legislation, there have been no changes to the clinical intent of the items. - From 1 July 2021, Medicare Benefits Schedule (MBS) items for general surgery services are changing to reflect contemporary practice.
+- 6 July 2021 update: this factsheet now includes the final item descriptors and fees (inclusive of 1 July 2021 indexation) for the amended items listed above.
+There were no changes to the item descriptors for these items during the drafting of the legislation. - From 1 July 2021, Medicare Benefits Schedule (MBS) items for general surgery services are changing to reflect contemporary practice.
 These changes are a result of MBS Review Taskforce (Taskforce) recommendations and consultation with stakeholders. - There will be changes to MBS services pertaining to general surgery categories: Laparoscopy and Laparotomy; Small Bowel Resection; Abdominal Wall Hernias; Oesophageal; Stomach; Liver; Biliary; Pancreas; Spleen; Oncology; Lymph Nodes; Excisions; and Bariatric. - These changes are relevant for surgeons involved in the performance and claiming of eligible general surgery services; consumers claiming these services; private health insurers; and private hospitals. - From 1 July 2021, billing practices will need to be adjusted to reflect these changes.